davew/bee42/README.md

 #Beeminder tools

 Goal: Provide clean, simple, pythonic access to the Beeminder API.
+Specifically to post Strava activities to Beeminder.

 I haven't done much programming in recent years.
-Please challenge me if you feel that I am over complicating things or not doing them in the most pythonic way.
+Please challenge me if you feel that I am over complicating things or not doing them in the most pythonic way or can improve the code in anyway.

-Tasks (leading to updating Beeminder Strava goals for both running and cycling.
-For each supporting occurances and distances (in miles of km)

-1. Get a user from the API, create a user object.
-Throw exceptions for all possible error conditions.
-2. Get a simple goal from the API, create a goal object.
-Throw exceptions for all possible error conditions.
-3. Get the timestamp of the last datapoint (so I know how far back to go in Strava)
-4. Get all the activities from the last datapoint timestamp
-5. Check which activities fit the goal
-6. Post the activities as datapoints (keep track of duplicates).
+I am coding this in Python 3, although I'm not deliberately seeking to make it incompatible with Python 2.7.
+Hence, I will accept ideas to enable people to use it with Python 2.7 where possible.

+This requires Stravalib.
+I am using the current released version (hence having to set logging to error only as it issues lots of warnings).
+I installed this in my virtual environment using

+pip install Stravalib

+It automatically uses the 2to3 code to update it to Python 3 syntax.

+I can now use the beestrava.py script to add my last 15 strava activities to Beeminder without getting duplicates.